Fulvous wren: Distribution and habitat

 The nominate fulvous wren is found in the eastern Andes of Peru, primarily in the Department of Cuzco.
 C. f. fitzpatricki is found in the Vilcabamba mountain range, which is also in Cuzco.
-C. f. gravesi is found from southern Peru's Department of Puno south to central Bolivia's Cochabamba Department.
+C. f. gravesi is found from the southern Peru's Department of Puno south to the central Bolivia's Cochabamba Department.
 The species inhabits wet montane forest between 1500 and 3300 m.

 Behavior

 Feeding

 The fulvous wren forages on the ground and in low vegetation, often in small flocks.
 Its diet has not been described.

 Breeding

 Virtually nothing is known about the fulvous wren's breeding phenology except that birds in breeding condition were documented in January in Bolivia.